Port Arthur massacre (Australia): Mental illness and copycat effects

+Much discussion has occurred as to Bryant's mental health.
+At the time of the offences he was in receipt of a Disability Support Pension on the basis of being mentally handicapped.
+Media reports also detailed his odd behaviour as a child.
+He was able to drive a car and obtain a gun, though he possessed a licence for neither.

 Paul Mullen, a forensic psychiatrist with extensive involvement following the string of massacres in Australia and New Zealand, attributes both the Port Arthur massacre and some of the earlier massacres to the copycat effect.
 In this theory the saturation media coverage provides both instruction and perverse incentives for dysfunctional individuals to imitate previous crimes.
 In Tasmania, a coroner found that a report on the current affairs program A Current Affair, a few months earlier had guided one suicide, and might have helped create the expectation of a massacre.
 The coverage of the Dunblane massacre, in particular the attention on the perpetrator, is thought to have provided the trigger for Bryant to act.